310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 {% bubble Chiaki past %}
 Huh?
 Ahh, sorry!
 Did I talk too fast?
 I don’t have any friends, so I’m bad at it myself!

-Hehe.
+Heheh.
 You always seemed like a distant being, so I’m happy to know we share something in common.
 {% endbubble %}

 {% bubble Kanata pastcurious %}
-? is that so? you are Happy we share something?
+…? is that so? you are Happy we share something?

 why would you be Happy about that?
 {% endbubble %}